Curcumin for Athletes – May Enhance Endurance

-Among the long list of curcumin’s benefits, the study shows that Curcumin enhances the positive effects of exercise on the blood vessels, boosts testosterone levels, strengthen bones – and in short – Curcumin can make everyone a Superman.
+Among the long list of curcumin’s benefits, the study shows that Curcumin boosts energy and enhances the positive effects of exercise on the body – and in short – curcumin may contribute to our health and our well being.

 When the researchers got the mice to run in a treadmill they observed that the animals that had been given curcumin could keep going for longer, as the curcumin increased the concentration of glycogen in the muscles and reduced the concentration of lactate and urea in the blood.

 The increase in muscle strength may have been due to the anticatabolic effect of curcumin, the researchers suggest.
 Another possibility is that curcumin stimulates the development of the nerve pathways that the brain uses to send signals to the muscles.

 It is important to note that the researchers used liquid curcumin that has demonstrated high bioavailability.
 To enhance muscle building, we suggest that athletes regularly drink the liquid curcumin extract #Curcumall.